rsdoiel/antenna/journalism.md

 date: 2024-10-22, from: The Daily Bruin (UCLA Student Newspaper)

 The Hammer Museum was abuzz with Bee Week festivities.
 During Bee Week, which lasted from Oct.
-13 to Sunday, the Hammer Museum hosted honey tastings, bee talks and screened the award-winning nature documentary, &#8220;Microcosmos.&#8221; As part of this programming, the Hammer Museum hosted beekeeper Joe O&#8217;Brien from Tuesday to Sunday to talk about queen bee breeding and biodiversity.
+13 to Sunday, the Hammer Museum hosted honey tastings, bee talks and screened the award-winning nature documentary, “Microcosmos.”
+As part of this programming, the Hammer Museum hosted beekeeper Joe O’Brien from Tuesday to Sunday to talk about queen bee breeding and biodiversity.

 <br>